Fallen-Breath/MinecraftGamePhase/README.md

 Data are stored in `data/` folder.
 Contents are generated via github action and stored to corresponding branches

+If you need to reference the contents of this repository, you need to note that branches prefixed with `diff/` will be completely overwritten when the data is updated, leaving no commit history.
+Therefore, it is not recommended to pick git permalink of the contents in these branches.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]

 [cc-by-nc-sa]: http://creativecommons.org/licenses/by-nc-sa/4.0/